TeamInfantry/Capstone-2-/README.md

 The second React Capstone project given by Sidehustle Internship to different React Teams.
 This here, was developed by Team INFANTRY.
-With the help of my awesome Team members by collaborating our knowledge and what we learned on the internship program we developed this toure app that helps the user to have a basic knowladge of the place where he or she is traveling to.It gives basic information about where they are going.
+With the help of my awesome Team members by collaborating our knowledge and what we learned on the internship program we developed this tour app that helps the user to have a basic knowladge of the place where he or she is traveling to.It gives basic information about where they are going.

  ###  Team Members.